DavidDelaunay43/Pinpin/documentation/source/pipeline.rst

 Sequence
 --------

-Here is an example of an shot file nomenclature:
+Here is an example of a sequence file nomenclature:

 * CDS_seq010_masterLayout_E_001.ma